-Remove gravel and large pieces of organic residue from the soil sample.
+- Remove gravel and large pieces of organic residue such as plant litter from the soil sample.

-When the vigorous bubbles become weak after stirring (Figure 2), stop adding another ten drops of vinegar and let the mixture stand for five minutes.
+- When the vigorous bubbles become weak after stirring (Figure 2), stop adding vinegar and let the mixture stand for five minutes.

-If there are only a few bubbles released, stop and sum the number of drops used; if there are still a lot of bubbles, perform steps 4, 5, and 6 again.
+- If only a few bubbles are released, stop and sum the number of drops used; if there are still a lot of bubbles, perform steps 4, 5, and 6 again.

 Interpretation of the Vinegar Test